Nexis-Network/homepage/content/docs/README.md

 # Docs

-Welcome to Exzo Network docs!
-This folder contains the source code of the [Exzo Network docs](https://neon.tech/docs/).
+Welcome to Nexis Network docs!
+This folder contains the source code of the [Nexis Network docs](https://neon.tech/docs/).

 ## Basic information